senseize/Customer-Churn-Analysis/README.md

 ## Results / Key findings

 **Region**
- - The Northeastern region of the US exhibits the highest rate of customer churn in the SyraTel dataset
+ - The Northeastern region of the US exhibits the highest rate of customer churn in the SyriaTel dataset
  - The lowest customer churn is present in midwestern states

 ![Region](./images/Region.PNG)